CodingByGopal/React-MovieHolms/README.md

 ## 🚀 About Me

 I'm a front-end web developer.
-I'm the developer of MovieNuggets Website.
+I'm the developer of MovieHolms Website.

 ## 🛠 Skills